2\pi-grafting and complex projective structures with generic holonomy: Preliminaries

 \subsection{Measured laminations}

 \Label{ML} Let $F$ be a surface (possibly with boundary), and let $\tau$ be a hyperbolic surface homeomorphic to $F$ (with geodesic boundary).
-A \textit{geodesic lamination} $\lam$ is a set of disjoint geodesics whose union is a closed subset of $\tau$\,; then let $|\lam|$ denote this closed subset.
+A \textit{geodesic lamination} $\lam$ is a set of disjoint geodesics whose union is a closed subset of $\tau$\,; we denote this closed subset by $|\lam|$.
+Those geodesics are call {\it leaves} of the lamination.
 A geodesic lamination $\lam$ is \textit{maximal} if its complement is a union of disjoint ideal triangles.
 A \textit{stratum} of $\lam$ is either a leaf of $\lam$ or the closure of a complementary region of $\lam$.

 Let $\AA(\lam)$ be the set of all smooth simple arcs $\ap$ on $\tau$, containing their endpoints, such that $\ap$ is transversal to $\lam$ at its interior points and not tangent to $\lam$ at its endpoints.
 Let $\mathring{\AA}(\lam)$ be the set of all smooth simple arcs $\ap$ on $\tau$ such that $\ap$ is transversal to $\lam$ and the end points of $\ap$ are not in $|\lam|$.
 Then $\mathring{\AA}(\lam)$ is a dense subset of $\AA(\lam)$ in the Hausdorff topology.